 Transcripts are issued through the Registrar's office.
 Transcripts can be requested online at mildred-elley.edu/transcripts.
 Students can click on the campus they attended and complete the required contact information, including the dates enrolled.
 There is an \$8.25 fee for an official transcript that must be paid by credit or debit card.
 The card is not charged until the College sends your transcript.
 The transcript will be delivered in 2 to 5 business days.
 They can be delivered by electronic upload, mail or held for pick-up.
 Order updates will be sent via email or text message or can be tracked online.
 Students can also submit a signed, written request to the Office of the Registrar.
-Transcripts cannot be issued unless all financial obligations to the college have been fulfilled and any delinquent loans have been cleared.
-A balance due to the school could result in denial of the transcript request.
+A balance due to the school could result in denial of a student's ability to participate in graduation ceremonies and/or receiving their diploma until all financial obligations to the college are satisfied.
 Please note that the transcript fee and process are subject to change at any time.